zsolt-nagy/jekyll-now/_posts/2015-04-11-Handling-Time-in-Javascript-Inspired-by-the-Bug-Report-of-the-Century.md

 If you are not familiar with the details, it does not matter.
 Just stick to proper type conversions and know one way to initialize the date object.

 <a name="timezone"></a>
-The real ugly part of the Javascript date object is the following:

-> The date object forces the timezone of your system on you.
+**Implied timezone**: The date object forces the timezone of your system on you.

 If you think you can get around it by calling methods with `UTC` in them, think again.
 You will be able to get and set <a href="http://en.wikipedia.org/wiki/Coordinated_Universal_Time" target="_blank">UTC</a> values without problems.
 Can your use third party widgets such as charting libraries or date/timepickers?
 Unlikely.
 This is what makes the Date object hard to use in some cases.